aeilot/WWDC2020/README.md

 This year I do not want to publish because I have no experience!
 I am even not an iOS Deveoper!
 I am going to practice in the coming year.

+It will teach us:

+> Everything, if you want to success, you have to be well-prepared.

 This repo is an example of failure.
 ## Frameworks
 * SwiftUI